-Slot the fascia panel into place so that it is butted up against the underside of the roof and against the rafter ends before fixing in place into the outer rafter at both ends with $2 \times 40 \text{mm}$ screws ...
+Slot a fascia panel into place so that it is butted up against the underside of the roof and against the rafter ends before fixing in place with 2 x 60mm screws into the rafter ends.
+Repeat for the second fascia panel and then proceed to the Shingle installation after affixing the cladding panels.